ZhenxingGuo0015/TRES/README.md

 **p.adj**: Adjusted p-values using FDR.

-**rSocre**: A score used to ranke each site.
+**rSocre**: A score used to rank each site.
 The higher the score, the higher the rank.

 Note, there are additional columns whose name involves the character ".bam".
 These columns contain the peak-level read counts in respective samples.